AdityaGirishPawate/Optimization-Algorithms/README.md

 # Optimization-Algorithms
-This contains the python code for Optimization Methods
+This contains the python code for Optimization Methods for following methods<br>
+Basic feasible solution methods \newline